mhewett/legacy-ai/README.md

 ### Books about Automating Software Development
 These were important books about AI-assisted programming and related topics in the 1980s and 1990s.
 They are listed in chronological order.
+The book
+*Automating Software Design* is a high-quality collection of papers by leading researchers in the early 1990s.

 1. Gries, David. ***The Science of Programming***.
 New York: Springer-Verlag, 1981.
 ISBNs `0-387-96480-0` and `3-540-96480-0`.
 2. Barstow, David R., Howard E. Shrobe, and Erik Sandewall, eds. ***Interactive Programming Environments***.
 New York: McGraw-Hill, 1984.
 ISBN `0-07-003885-6`.
    - One of my favorite books to browse.